A Dictionary of Single-Letter Variable Names

 x, y, z

-An arbitrary value about which nothing is known.
+1. (As values) Arbitrary values about which nothing is known.
 Often seen with a suffix s to pluralise the variable and denote a collection of arbitrary values.
 Read xs, ys, zs as “eckses”, “wyes”, and “zeds” (though American readers may disagree on the final one).

 map :: (a -> b) -> [a] -> [b]